 Location

-Sheltered from view, the property is located in the hollow of a small valley, not far from one of the most charming villages in the Loiret department, nestled within the Cléry River valley.
-In addition, it is approximately 90 kilometres to the east of Orléans, 13 kilometres from Montargis and its train station, 11 kilometres from the Dordives train station, only three kilometres from the medieval village of Ferrières-en-Gâtinais and six kilometres from the Vaugouard golf course, while several stud farms can be found in the area and Paris, only 100 kilometres away, remains easily accessible.
+In addition, it is approximately 90 kilometres to the east of Orléans, 13 kilometres from Montargis and its train station, 11 kilometres from the Dordives train station, only three kilometres from the medieval village of Ferrières-en-Gâtinais, recognised as a "Small Charming Village", and six kilometres from the Vaugouard golf course.
+Lastly, several stud farms can be found in the area as well as a variety of woods, ponds and the Loing, a tributary of the Seine, whereas Paris, only 100 kilometres away, remains easily accessible.

 Description